cbourjau/alice-rs/README.md

 ## CERN open data

 ALICE, as well as some other CERN based experiments have released a small subset of their recorded data into the public domain.
 The dataset in question for this project is in total approximately 6.5TB.
-However, only 10-100 GB are necessary to meaningfully run the example analyses in this project.
+While some analyses really need all the data they can get, others (like the example one) can be run on just a ~1GB.

 ## Why this project?